 Fairbanks Population Growth

 Fairbanks’ population from the 1930s experienced significant growth.
 In 1960, the city had over 13,000 residents.
 This number had more than doubled at the time of the 1990 census.
-However, the next census showed a population loss of 2%.
+However, the next poll showed a population loss of 2%.
 In 2010, however, the population grew again at a rate of over 4%.
-Current estimates show that the population is up nearly 4% since the last census was taken.
+Current estimates indicate that the population is up nearly 4% since the last census was taken.
 This shows that while the city is still growing, it is not growing quite as rapidly as it was during its early history.

 According to the most recent ACS, the racial composition of Fairbanks was: